 The Incest Survivors Speakers’ Bureau and the California Protective Parents Association will present the 19th annual Child Sexual Abuse Awareness Conference titled “National Scandal: Family Courts Give Children to Identified Pedophiles” in Davis this month.
 The conference will run from 9:30 a.m. to 5 p.m.
 Saturday, April 27, at the Veterans’ Memorial Center, 203 E. […]

 Lots of dogs and cats are waiting to be adopted at the Yolo County Animal Shelter, 2640 E. Gibson Road in Woodland.
-Among them are Ralphy(No. 111119), a 3-month-old neutered male pit bull puppy.
-Also hoping for a good home is Rainbow (No. 110366), a 1-year-old spayed female tricolored German […]
+Among them are Cooper (No. 114768), a 3-year-old neutered male white and orange tabby domestic short-haired cat.
+Also hoping for a good home is Greta (No. 114718), a 2-year-old spayed female tricolored German […]

 The Woodland-Davis Clean Water Agency could receive a $2 million boost in funding if the regional water association that filed a grant application on its behalf last week is awarded the request.
 In all, the Westside Regional Water Management Group — and within it, the Water Resources Association of Yolo County of which the cities […]